 Marilyn Yu

-For over a decade Yu has interwoven media, ideas and people in her creations.
-She was a pioneer in introducing sustainability to high fashion with her award-winning, hemp-based clothing line Plutonium Clothing.
-She is a versatile management professional with over ten years operational experience at mission-based organizations in both healthy and distressed financial and funding environments.
+Additionally, she was a pioneer in introducing sustainability to high fashion with her award-winning, hemp-based clothing line Plutonium Clothing.
+She was a versatile management professional with over a dozen years operational experience at mission-based organizations in both healthy and distressed financial and funding environments.